-The berm and dune project extends along a reach of 52,150 feet.
-On the north end, the project will adjoin an adjacent non-Federal beachfill project for North Topsail Beach.
-The proposed project limits avoids the northern portion of North Topsail Beach where historic survey data indicate amaranth most commonly occurs.
+The project consists of an 119,670 ft (22.7 miles) long main beachfill, with a consistent berm profile across the entire area, and dune expansion in certain portions (approximately 5.9 miles of the project).
+The main beachfill is bordered on either side by a 1,000 ft tapered transition zone berm.
+The proposed project limits avoid the inlet vicinity of both ends of Bogue Banks which have historically been areas of consistently higher abundance.
 The beachfront within the project limits is currently conducive to the growth of seabeach amaranth; however, due to high erosion rates and inundation from storm events its available habitat is deteriorating.
 Beach nourishment would have initial impacts through burial of existing plants and seeds; however, much of the habitat requirements for seabeach amaranth lost to erosion will be restored.